balajirai/simon/README.md

 ---

 ## Instructions
-- Press any key to start
+- Press any key to start (for mobile users touch anywhere to start)
 - Remember the pattern and then click in the same way.

 ---